 When we go to examine the interviewers’ characteristics in the respondent level file we created (to see, e.g., if the interviewer’s gender is related to how they rate respondents’ health), we have large amounts of missing data.
 We have valid data for 682 respondents in terms of intsex intyearofbirth intyearstarted intoparea intrace_dv intveteran.
 We would expect the number to be closer to 1400 given the number of CAPI respondents and available interviewer IDs.

 1) Should we merge another way in order to get the interviewer characteristics to the respondent level data?
 Maybe there is a mismatch with intnum somewhere in this set of procedures?

 2) Maybe the xivdata.dta file we used (which we downloaded in May 2016) did not have information for some of the wave 8 interviewers yet?
 The xivdata file does not have large amounts of missing data, but maybe the cases are incomplete?
 For example, I see that when we merge xivdata with the wave 8 housheold data (h_hhsamp_ip.dta), there are 1,738 households, 1,200 households with a valid intnum, and only 531 households with valid values of interviewer characteristics.
 So there problem starts to appear when linking xivdata to the household data, and does not appear to be linking this merged data to the respondent level data (h_indresp_ip.dta).

 Any thoughts you have on how to proceed would be most appreciated!

-#1 Updated by Jonathan Burton about 3 years ago
+#1 Updated by Jonathan Burton over 3 years ago